jboss-integration/fuse-bxms-integ/quickstarts/switchyard-drools-channels/Readme.md

 ----------
 If installers have been previously installed on EAP skips the steps 1-4

-1. Download Jboss EAP 6.4 or upper
+1. Download JBoss EAP 6.4 series EAP.

 2. Install them over your EAP instance: